rahulk1812/AI-powered-Resume-Screening-and-Ranking-System/README.md

 ## 🧑‍💻 Author

-    Made with ❤️ by Prakash Sharma
+    Made with ❤️ by Rahul Kumar

 ---